-So, grab your hard hat and come learn what RV life skills you’re going to need to survive living on the road in an RV!
-Class has officially begun…
+So, grab your hard hat and learn what RV life skills you’re going to need before hitting the road with your RV.

 Independence & Intestinal Fortitude

 All of that said, there are ways you can learn before you churn.
 Read our Get on Course with RV Educational Resources.
-You can take any or all of the great course offerings by three different venues; RV to Freedom, Escapees RVers Online University or RV Success School.
-While you may curl up your lip because the course aren’t free, good solid information is work the price.
+You can take any or all of the great course offerings by a couple different venues; Escapees RVers Online University or RV MasterClass.
+Good solid information by those RVing experts is worth the price.

 Do Your Own RV Maintenance and Repairs

 And, though I did mention earlier about being independent, you’ll still need to seek help when it’s not within your comfort level or knowledge.
 Its perfectly okay to ask for help or guidance.
-And, there are even times when we still do.
-Seeking help from your neighbor isn’t a bad thing.
-Just make sure they know what they are doing.
-The last thing you need is someone who fudges it up even more.
+There are even times when we still do.

 Whether it’s flushing your tanks or changing out the anode rod, you need to at least know where to find the answers.
-Because if you don’t, your RV will become nothing but a shitty-box-on-wheels (coined by our friend Emily from OwnLessDoMore).
+Because if you don’t, your RV will become nothing but a shitty-box-on-wheels (quirky phrase by Emily of OwnLessDoMore).